In-demand Jobs – Cleanroom Operators & Technicians

 An increase in preventive health screenings and the return of elective surgeries means manufacturers now have more orders to fill and they need workers who can meticulously assemble and pack medical products and tools.

-Fong points out that the need to innovate and respond to changing consumer preferences will keep the demand for cleanroom technicians high.
+Fong points out that the need to innovate and respond to changing consumer preferences will keep the demand for cleanroom operators and technicians high.
 At-home testing is becoming a familiar practice and new testing methods for food allergies, cholesterol and other health concerns are gaining in popularity.

 “Diagnostics as an industry is experiencing tremendous growth with the transition to telemedicine and being able to figure things out from afar,” says Fong.
 “I believe cleanroom skills are going to remain strong in the future, it’s not going to slow down especially as more customers come into existence over the next couple of years.”